HydraulicViper/RootDiversity/README.md

 Outputs include:

-Geometry: cellsetdata/root.xml and the needed compagnon file for MECHA Maize_Geometry_aer.xml
+Geometry:  ```cellsetdata/root.xml``` and the needed compagnon file for MECHA ```Maize_Geometry_aer.xml```

 ### 3.2 Run MECHA

-The MECHA estimates radial hydraulic conductivity from the root corss section anatomy generated with GRANAR or CellSeT (Pound et al., 2012) and from the subcellular scale hydraulic properties of walls, membranes, and plasmodesmata.
+The MECHA estimates radial hydraulic conductivity from the root cross section anatomy generated with GRANAR or CellSeT (Pound et al., 2012) and from the subcellular scale hydraulic properties of walls, membranes, and plasmodesmata.

 | Sub-cell hydraulic properties   | Unit                 | Value   | Ref.                 |
 |---------------------------------|----------------------|---------|----------------------|